 Now I see fruit only as sugar-filled plants that have been modified to look enticing and be easily edible.
 For example, here is what a banana used to look like before genetic modification:

 Notice the thick peel and large seeds which make the banana’s sweet flesh less accessible and less desirable.
 That was nature’s way of enforcing moderation.

 Today’s fruit has more sugar, fewer seeds, and a better PR team.
 It also makes you fat.
 Having trouble losing weight?
 Stop eating fruit.

 6. Stop draining the fat.

+If you want to lose weight, fat can be your friend.
 My parents generation was taught that grains were good and fat is bad.
 That message was so effective that many people today are still repulsed by the sight of melted fat.
 They even give it a yucky-sounding name — “grease.”

 People diligently trying to be healthy will pat down their bacon with paper towels, drain the fat off their ground meats, and drip only a few drops of olive oil on their salads for fear of eating too much fat.
 All the while, they’ll be pounding “healthy” muffins, breadsticks, and dinner rolls.

 We’ve now learned that pretty much the opposite is true.
 Grain consumption makes you fat & sickly while eating lots of fat helps keep you satiated and full without making you fat.